| |

 Francisco Terrace, Oak Park, IL

-as 17 townhouses, utilizing parts from the original building
+parts salvaged from the original building when it was doomed,

 (Janet Null responsible for design development and construction